altunenes/weber_fechner/README.md

 - [x] Add web support via wasm
 - [ ] Add saving the data for the web version (currently it is not possible to save the data in the web version).
 - [ ] Add a menu to change the parameters of the experiment, give instructions, and start the experiment etc.
+- [ ] Reorganize the code, split it into modules, and make it more readable (this will be last step after the experiment is ready for the serious use)

 ## Future Work
 - This template can be used for other psychophysics experiments since it is very generic.
 Faces, objects, gabors and other stimuli can be used instead of the ellipses.
 Bevy is a very powerful game engine and it can be used for other experiments as well.
 And it can be work on the any platform that supports Rust including mobile devices.